Burhanuddin-2001/Dictionary-Password-Cracker/README.md

 If you want to use your own custom dictionary, just uncomment the user input part of the code and provide your dictionary file path there.

 # Disclaimer
 This program is intended for educational purposes only.
-The author does not condone or encourage any illegal activities related to password cracking or unauthorized access to computer systems.
+I does not condone or encourage any illegal activities related to password cracking or unauthorized access to computer systems.